PuzzleLearning/road-trip/README.md

 ```

 Take careful note of the Limits section.
 This section will describe two different sets of limits: limits for the
-Small input and the Large input.
+"Small input" and the "Large input".

 ##### Small dataset